patriknyfeldt/view-3d-model/README.md

 />
 ```

-Here we pass the prop `useEditor` using v-bind which means the value will be the `Boolean` value `true`.
+Here we're passing the prop `useEditor` using v-bind which means the value will be the `Boolean` value `true`.
 Without the `:` the value would be a `String` value 'true'.

 ## Customize the `ThreeDModel` with props